 Find Your Train Track

 Once you’ve identified your train, look for the “binario” number, which is your platform number.
 Keep in mind, sometimes “binari” are added just 15 minutes or less before the train is set to depart.
-This is normal and not a reason for alarm.
-Just wait near the sign and check periodically to see when the binario is listed.
-Once listed, make your way to the train platform.

 Find Your Carriage Number

 If you’re taking a high-speed train, and you’ve identified your binario, look again at your ticket now and identify your “carrozza” as this is your train carriage number.
-You will need to board the train at the door for your specific carriage and seat number.
-Each carriage has two doors, and you will need to enter the one that is closest to your seat.
-It’s clearly labeled at the station, so as you walk down th train track, you’ll see the carriages and seat ranges clearly marked.
+You must board the train at the door for your carriage and seat number.

-A Few Last Things To Keep In Mind
+Two Last Things To Keep In Mind

-Beware The Baggage Helper Scam
+Beware of The Baggage Helper Scam

-A common racket to watch out for is the “baggage helper” scam.
-In this situation, you’re approached by someone who does not work for the train company yet they offer to help you with your bags.
-Then, once they take the bags from you, they won’t give them back without payment.
-Avoid this by denying help from anyone who offers to carry your bags.
+A familiar racket to watch out for is the “baggage helper” scam.
+In this situation, you’re approached by someone who does not work for the train company but offers to help you with your bags.

 Prepare For Train Strikes

-The bad news is, sometimes the alternate trains are booked up and it can create a wrinkle in your travel plans.
-The best thing you can do if you find yourself in Italy when there is a train strike is to be flexible.
-Some trains may run despite the strike so you can go to the station and check, before rebooking.
-Or, if you have more flexibility, re-book to avoid the strike days.
+The bad news is that sometimes the alternate trains are booked up, which can complicate your travel plans.
+The best thing you can do if you find yourself in Italy during a train strike is to be flexible.

 Have Us Plan Your Italy Trip

-Did you know we’re also a boutique travel agency that specializes in Italy travel planning?
+Did you know we’re also a boutique travel agency specializing in Italy travel planning?
 If you’re looking to plan one of the best trips to Italy, our Italy trip planner services are here to help you plan your perfect itinerary.

 Photo Credit: Cinque Terre Train photo by Julia Lav; Pisa train in sunflower field photo by frank andiver on Unsplash; Milano Centrale Train Track Photo by Jeton Bajrami on Unsplash; Salone Biglietti photo by MACH Photos; Train departure info by egd